syncfusion-content/wpf-docs/wpf/Diagram/Connector/Segments/MultipleSegments.md

 ---
 layout: post
-title: How to add multiple and different types of segments into a single connector and how to edit the multiple connectors | Syncfusion
+title: creating multiple segments | Syncfusion
-description: How to create the multiple segments for a connector
+description: How to add multiple and different types of segments into a single connector and how to edit the multiple connectors
 platform: wpf
 control: SfDiagram
 documentation: ug